What is a Deposition in Law or Court?

 Can You Have a Deposition Without a Lawsuit?

-How Much Does a Deposition Cost?
+How Much Do Depositions Cost?

-A deposition in a personal injury case usually costs several hundred dollars.
-In New York, the cost is paid in advance by the personal injury lawyer and reimbursed with other case expenses, out of the settlement money, at the end of the case.
+In New York, the cost of a deposition is paid in advance by the personal injury lawyer and reimbursed to the lawyer with other case expenses out of the settlement money at the end of the case.

 Where Will My Deposition Be Held?